Pekkapost/PekkaBot2/README.md

 ### **Reminders (Manage Messages Permission)**

 Five subcommands of the `/reminder` slash group.
-Permissions can be re-bound in *Server Settings → Integrations → PekkaBot2 → reminder*.
+Permissions can be re-bound in *Server Settings → Integrations → [Your Bot] → reminder*.

 | Command | Description |
 |---|---|